hashgraph/hedera-improvement-proposal/HIP/hip-0000-bridge.md

 Validators are required to run one container image for the validating node and a `postgres` database.
 Both of them can run on a VM with `2vCPUs` and `4GB RAM`

 #### Transaction Costs
+Validators are required to hold `Hbars` in order to pay for their Hedera transactions.

 Hedera to Ethereum transfers require the following transactions per validator:
  - 1x`ScheduleCreate` -> transfer of fees (`n-1` will fail, one will be successful)